nuclia/nucliadb/README.md

 ## How is NucliaDB different from traditional search engines like Elasticsearch or Solr?

-The core difference and advantage of NucliaDB is its architecture built from the ground up for cloud and unstructured data.
-Its vector index plus standard keyword and fuzzy search provide an API to use all extracted and learned information from Nuclia, understanding API and provide super NLP powers to any application with low code and peace of mind.
+The core difference and advantage of NucliaDB is its architecture built from the ground up for unstructured data.
+Its vector index, keyword, graph and fuzzy search provide an API to use all extracted and extracted information from Nuclia, Understanding API and provides powerful NLP abilities to any application with low code and peace of mind.

 ## What license does NucliaDB use?